Art

 Art Abstraction:

-content within the work.
-Another kind is intellectual
+the work.
+Another kind is intellectual abstraction that

-abstraction that tries to develop a sense of relationship
+tries to develop a sense of relationship between lines,

-between lines, forms and color.
-Relationship can be such
+forms and color.
+Relationship can be such as small to

-as small to large, dark to light, rough to smooth, curved
+large, dark to light, rough to smooth, curved to strait,

-to strait, etc. Sometimes this kind of art can be very
+etc. Sometimes this kind of art can be very precise but

-precise but yet hard to interpret.
-Symbolism is another
+yet hard to interpret.
+Symbolism is another area for free

-area for free interpretation.
-The actual content may use
+interpretation.
+The actual content may use objects to

 Interpreting Themes In an Expressive